amylzh07/major-project/proposal.md

 - Loading screen, machine screen, and end screen

 ## Nice to Have
-- Camera animiation that follows the ball's movement
+- Camera animation that follows the ball's movement
 - Launchpad that boosts the pinball into the machine rather than drops it
+- Different forces hitting the pinball depending on how low the launchpad is set
+- Select different music for different machines (having more than 1 machine that players can play)
-- Highscore with cloud data
+- Highscores for all players with cloud data
 - Possible 3D terrain and corresponding physics
-- Select different music for different machines (having more than 1 machine that players can play)